 Cons: This is not comfortable camping.
 It’s a parking lot.
 You might be able to pitch your tent in front of your car but there will still be traffic leaving all night long from night hikers returning to their vehicles.
 It’s also cold and windy up on the mountain top.
 You are 3000’ higher than the elevation of the campground, which equates to about 15 degrees cooler.

 Grand Canyon Caverns: This is a cute, kitschy tourist stop from back when Route 66 was traveled.
 There is a restaurant cave tour, disc golf, memorabilia to make things interesting.
 You have your choice between hotel rooms or camping.
-This is the closet hotel to the trailhead from the Arizona side but it ain’t that close.
+The Grand Canyon Caverns Inn is the closet hotel to the trailhead from the Arizona side but it ain’t that close.
 (928) 422-3223

 Pros: A real bed, air conditioning and heater, running water, hot showers.